ToshioCP/Gtk4-tutorial/gfm/sec11.md

 # Instance and class

-This section and the following four sections are explanations about the next version of the text file editor (tfe).
+A new version of the text file editor (`tfe`) will be made in this section and the following four sections.
-It is tfe5.
+It is `tfe5`.
-It has many changes from the prior version.
+There are many changes from the prior version.
 All the sources are listed in [Section 16](sec16.md).
 They are located in two directories, [src/tfe5](../src/tfe5) and [src/tfetextview](../src/tfetextview).